The Marvel Super Heroes: Home media

+United States

-Segments of the series appear on at least two VHS home video releases, containing three videocassettes each: Marvel Superheroes: Triple Pack #1 (UPC #024543004127) and Marvel's Mightiest Heroes: Triple Pack #2.
+In 1985, Prism Entertainment released several segments from the series on VHS as part of their "Marvel Comics Video Library" series.
+Best Film & Video Corp. continued this range in the Early-1990s under their "Marvel Video!" imprint.
+Goldstar Video released two compilation releases which contained three videocassettes each: Marvel Superheroes: Triple Pack #1 (UPC #024543004127) and Marvel's Mightiest Heroes: Triple Pack #2.
 Fox Video released a version titled Marvel's Mightiest Super Heroes Gift Set (EAN #0024543004134).

-In 2003, Hulk segments giving his origin story appeared as an extra on the Buena Vista Home Entertainment DVD release of the 1996 animated television series The Incredible Hulk.
+In June 2003, a selection of Hulk segments giving his origin story were released as a bonus feature on Buena Vista Home Entertainment's DVD release of The Incredible Hulk (1996).

-In September 2004, Buena Vista Home Entertainment announced plans to release The Marvel Superheroes Show on June 28, 2005, as a five-DVD set titled The 60's Superheroes.
-By February 2005, however, the release was off the schedule.
+In September 2004, Buena Vista Home Entertainment announced that they would release a five-DVD set titled "the 60s Superheroes" on June 28, 2005, which would contain all segments from The Marvel Super Heroes Show, each on their own disc.
+By February 2005, however, Buena Vista announced that the release was off the schedule.